Cancer of Unknown Primary

 - Have a short nap of no more than 30 minutes during the day.
 This can refresh you without making it hard to sleep well at night.

-Lack of appetite is a common problem faced by people with CUP.
-Some people don’t feel like eating because of stress from the diagnosis and treatment.
-The treatment may also change the way food tastes or smells.
-You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth.
-These problems can often be treated, so let your treatment team know.
+Not feeling like eating is a common problem faced by people with CUP.
+This may be caused by the cancer itself or side effects of treatment.
+You may not enjoy the way food tastes or smells, or you may be worried about the diagnosis and treatment.
+You might also not want to eat much if you are feeling sick (nauseated) or have a sore mouth or oral thrush infection.
+These problems can often be managed, so let your treatment team know.

 You may go through periods of having no appetite.
 These may last a few days or weeks, or be ongoing.
 During these periods, it may help to have liquid meal substitutes.
 These are high-kilojoule drinks containing some of the major nutrients needed by your body.
 Drinking these may help keep your energy levels up during periods when your appetite is poor.